MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 Shifts Graph APIs let you integrate Shifts data with external workforce management (WFM) systems.
 To learn more, see [Shifts Graph APIs](/graph/api/resources/shift?view=graph-rest-1.0).

 We also offer managed Shifts connectors and open-source Shifts connectors.
 With these connectors, you can integrate your WFM system directly with Shifts.
-See [Shifts connectors](shifts-connectors.md) to learn more about Shifts connectors and supported WFM systems.
+To learn more about Shifts connectors and supported WFM systems, see [Shifts connectors](shifts-connectors.md).

 ## Can Shifts data be deleted permanently after a specified period of time?